Archivelit/LiteHttp/README.md

 - No XML documentation
 - No analyzers

----

 # Goals
 The main goal of LiteHttp is build **independent mini-framework for high-throughput scenarios**.

 Main goals:
---

 - High optimization
 - Aim for zero allocation
 - Avoid using non-system libraries
 - Minimal realisation
 - High customization

----

-# License
-This project is licensed under the MIT License.

-# Contributing
-Contributions, issues and feature requests are welcome!